lypso1/celo-furniture/README.md

 ## Contributing
 - Fork this repository
-- Create a new branch for your changes: git checkout -b new-feature
+- Create a new branch for your changes: git checkout -b new-feature.
-- Make your changes and commit them: git commit -m "creating new feature"
+- Make your changes and commit them: git commit -m "creating new feature".
-- Push your changes to your fork: git push origin new-feature
+- Push your changes to your fork: git push origin new-feature.
-- Open a pull request to this repository with a description of your changes Please make sure that your code follows the Solidity Style Guide and the React Style Guide.
-You can add tests for any new features or changes, also please make the front-end more friendly.
-I welcome any contributions or feedback on this project!
+- Open a pull request to this repository with a description of your changes.

+The code should follow the Solidity and React Style Guide.
+Feedbacks would be appreciated.